suchmememanyskill/OpenCentauri/docs/software/updates.md

 # Updates

-The Centauri Carbon during startup checks [an endpoint on chituiot.com](https://mms.chituiot.com/mainboardVersionUpdate/getInfo.do7?machineType=ELEGOO%20Centauri%20Carbon&machineId=0&version=1.1.0&lan=en&firmwareType=1) to check if a new firmware update is available.

 ## Updating locally (via USB)

 1. Download a firmware from one of the packageUrl's in the [Firmware update archive](#firmware-update-archive) section.